High Cholesterol: Healthy Choices When Eating Out

-- If you are trying a new restaurant, take time to study the menu in order to avoid making unhealthy decisions.
+- If you are trying a new restaurant, take time to study the menu so you can make the best choices.

-- Have the server remove temptations (such as the breadbasket) from the table.
+- Have the waiter remove temptations (such as the bread basket) from the table.

 - Drink two full glasses of water before your food arrives.

-- Avoid foods described in the following way: buttery, buttered, fried, pan-fried, creamed, escalloped, au gratin (with cheese), or a la mode (with ice cream).
+- Avoid foods described as buttery, buttered, fried, pan-fried, creamed, escalloped, au gratin (with cheese), or a la mode (with ice cream).

 When You Order